 - Cannot be harvested for grain or silage.

-- Should not be grazed or hayed until after November 1.
+- Should not be grazed or hayed until after November 1 (could result in a returned payment).

 - When stipulations are followed there is no APH impact.